Drying pottery and clay objects is an important step in getting them ready to beired. There are two overarching

 How to Dry Large Pots and Clay Objects in Progress

 When working on a large project, you often encounter the problem of needing the bottom of a pot or clay object to stiffen enough to take the weight as you continue to build the upper areas.
-To do this, there are a few options depending upon how soon you will be back to work on the piece.
+To do this, a few options are depending upon how soon you will be back to work on the piece.

 - If you're standing by the work the whole time: Cover the upper edges with folded damp paper towels and leave the rest of the piece uncovered.
 When the paper towels are fairly dry, check to see if the bottom area is stiff enough for you to continue.